Menu

 Erectile dysfunction becomes a serious problem.

-Regular sexual activity – once a week of more — protects against erectile dysfunction.
+Regular sexual activity – once a week or more — protects against erectile dysfunction.

 Men who abstain from intercourse are twice as likely to experience the inability to achieve or keep an erection firm enough to enjoy sex, a study published in the American Journal of Medicine reports.